jwizzle/nd.nvim/README.md

 ### Showcase

 Nicely displays how this is at a usable point, yet still kinda wonky with telescope previewers not acting as expected and such.
+Update: Previewers now work as expected while displaying nice titles of notes to search through.
+This needs to be updated still.

 [![asciicast](https://asciinema.org/a/427634.svg)](https://asciinema.org/a/427634)